It’s no secret: perhaps the most important piece of information for commercial real estate professionals is property owner intel.

 It’s certainly not the most convenient system for those looking to conduct a Los Angeles County property owner search, especially for those just perusing commercial real estate opportunities at a high level.

 However, those who are serious about finding specific Los Angeles County property records will find the Clerk’s office helpful even if it takes a while to navigate the system.

 For many in CRE, however, time is money.

-Whether you know the name of an owner or not, you can use the Reonomy Platform to either search and discover new prospect owners, or lookup owners you already know.
+Whether you know the name of an owner or not, Reonomy’s powerful property intelligence makes it easy to either search and discover new prospect owners, or lookup owners you already know.

 Reonomy’s database of property owners is made up from a combination of public records and private data sources.

-The result: a searchable data platform that allows you to quickly research property owners and their assets, then access their contact information and reach out directly.
+The result: a plethora of actionable insights that allow you to identify opportunities and quickly research property owners to then access their contact information and reach out directly.

-For any non-single-family home asset in the US, you can tap into the available ownership details including:
+For any non-single-family home asset in the U.S., Reonomy allows you to tap into the available ownership details including: